octocompose/docs/content/en/docs/configuration/_index.md

         noGlobals: true
         # This will disable templating for this service.
         noTemplate: true
-      healthCheck:
+      health:
         - tool: check-tcp # will check if a connection to that port is possible.
+          args:
             port: {{service.nats.port}} # This is the 9233 defined below or 4222 in the users config.
+          enabled: true # Setting it to "false" will disable this health check.
           interval: 10s
           successTreshold: 1
           failureTreshold: 3
-      preflightCheck:
+      preflight:
-        - tool: check-tcp-port  # will check for an open port, it will only run in `baremetal` envs.
+        - tool: check-tcp-port  # will check for an open port, it will only run with specified operators, e.g. `baremetal`.
+          args:
             port: {{service.nats.port}}
-        - tool: operator-run # tool `operator-run` will run the service trough the operator with the given arguments.
+        - tool: run-service # tool `run-service` will run the service trough the operator with the given arguments.
+          args:
             args: ["preflight"]
-      hooks:
-        preStart:
+      init:
-          - tool: operator-run
+        - tool: run-service
+          args:
             args: ["migrate"]
     idp: {}
     auth-service: